aditya8138/UTD/README.md

 # UTD

-Computer Science assignments and projects at UT Dallas.
+Computer Science notes, assignments and projects at UT Dallas.

 <!-- ## Courses In Progress -->